Labour and Social Security Inspectorate: Main bodies

 The ITSS has two main bodies focused on directing and governing the agency: the Governing Board and the Director.
 In addition, it has a General Council to facilitate the institutional participation in the agency of Public Administrations and social groups.

 Governing Council

 The Governing Council is a collective body integrated by representatives of the General State Administration and the Autonomous Communities.
 It works in Plenary and Permanent Committee and is responsible for approving the general guidelines of action of the organization as well as approving the budgetary and personnel policies of the director.

-It is integrated by the Minister of Labour, who chairs it, the Under Secretary of Labour, who acts as Deputy Chair, the Director of the Inspectorate, which is the Secretary of the Council, 17 representatives of the Autonomous Communities and 16 extra representatives of the different central government departments.
+It is integrated by the Minister of Labour, who chairs it, the Secretary of State for Labour—who presides over it when the minister is absent—, the Director of the Inspectorate, which is the Secretary of the Council, 17 representatives of the Autonomous Communities and 16 extra representatives of the different central government departments.
 To the Governing Council' meetings may attend, with voice but no vote, who are summoned by the same to inform about matters of their competence or specialty.